Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 • The Road Glide is lighter and more agile, making it an ideal choice for road riding.

-• However, the Street Glide is a good option if you prefer the street glide’s extra wind protection and stability.
+• However, the Street Glide is a good option if you prefer the Street Glide’s extra wind protection and stability.

 • The Street Glide is about 25 pounds lighter than the Road Glide, with a seat height of 26.1 inches compared to 29.5 inches.